malwaremily/gcloud-Ubuntu-14-and-Flask-setup/README.md

 `./gcloud-Ubuntu-14-and-Flask-setup/install_startup.sh`

 ### `cd` into the folder and edit those config files
-replace the generic github user information with your own in config_git.sh replace the generic username information in config_apache.sh
+replace the generic github user information with your own in config_git.sh<br>
+replace the generic username information in config_apache.sh